vuestorefront/vue-storefront/packages/core/docs/integrate/payment.md

 ## Integration checklist

-Use bullets below to check if your integration has everything what's necessary.
+Use bullets below to check if your integration has everything what's necessary:

-My integration:

-- [ ] has a great documentation, examples: [commercetools & PayPal](https://docs.vuestorefront.io/paypal/commercetools/), [commercetools & Adyen](https://docs.vuestorefront.io/adyen/), [Magento2 & Adyen](https://docs.vuestorefront.io/adyen/magento2/),
+- has a great documentation, examples: [commercetools & PayPal](https://docs.vuestorefront.io/paypal/commercetools/), [commercetools & Adyen](https://docs.vuestorefront.io/adyen/), [Magento2 & Adyen](https://docs.vuestorefront.io/adyen/magento2/),
-- [ ] handles modifying total price in the second tab/during payment,
+- handles [modifying total price](./payment.html#second-tab-total-price-modification) in the second tab/during payment,
-- [ ] updates Payment&Transaction status from webhook calls, so it shares some endpoint,
+- shares endpoint for PSP's webhook and updates payment inside,
-- [ ] webhook validates request siganture if available,
+- webhook validates request siganture if available,
-- [ ] PSP will queue failed request from webhook, handle it to prevent duplicates
+- PSP could queue failed request from webhook - handle it to prevent duplicates
-- [ ] Use `ngrok` or `localtunnel` to test webhook locally
-- [ ] supports 3DS1 and 3DS2 if it contains Credit Cards because it's required in EEA
+- supports 3DS1 and 3DS2 if it contains Credit Cards because it's required in EEA
 - [ ] write a list of manual tests to make before each release and use it
-- [ ] do not assume that currency has 2 decimals.
+- do not assume that currency has 2 decimals.
 Respect other values too: https://docs.adyen.com/development-resources/currency-codes
-- [ ] delay authorization of payment as far as possible.
+- delay authorization of payment as far as possible.
 Probably you should make it together with placing an order https://github.com/commercetools/commercetools-adyen-integration/blob/master/docs/FAQ.md#when-i-should-create-commercetools-order-
-- [ ] describe how to capture and refund in the documentation or put a link to how2
+- describe how to capture and refund in the documentation

 Additional for Express Flow:

-- [ ] if shipping & billing information are being brought from PSP then you have to put them in your eCommerce and fetch available shipping methods based on that.
+- if shipping & billing information are being brought from PSP then you have to put them in your eCommerce and fetch available shipping methods based on that.
 Then force user to pick one and update the total price.
 What's more, there is a possibility that merchant doesn't ship to provided shipping address - handle it.
-- [ ] during shipping methods check, you could also check for price modification (from the second tab) and update it to improve UX
+- during shipping methods check, you could also check for price modification (from the second tab) and update it to improve UX
-- [ ] keep in mind that after Express checkout but before click on "CONFIRM AND PLACE AN ORDER" user could modify shipping/billing address and then you have to either update everything in PSP or switch him to standard flow and force to recreate a payment
+- keep in mind that after Express checkout but before click on "CONFIRM AND PLACE AN ORDER" (if shop uses confirmation-before-order page) user could modify shipping/billing address and then you have to either update everything in PSP or switch him to standard flow and force to recreate a payment